jodienorris030/notes/README.md

 To become a successful programmer, one should also have a strong foundation in core programming concepts, including data structures, algorithms, software engineering, version control, testing, debugging, etc. Additionally, programmers should be able to communicate effectively with their teammates, clients, or stakeholders to understand their needs and deliver high-quality software solutions.
  - 来自NLP

+# 2024-01-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks to ensure nothing is overlooked.
+Finally, don't be afraid to ask for help or advice from others in the industry.
+They have likely faced similar challenges and can offer valuable insights.